howbjack/pythontestapp/README.md

 # pythontestapp
-This is our app to learn Python and Github
+This is our project whch we will use  to learn Python and Github